 Between: Monday to Friday morning, or late Friday to Sunday afternoon

-Capacity: Accommodation for 90 (in three separate houses) students and 10 staff
+Capacity: Accommodation for 90 (in three separate buildings) students and 11 staff

 Info: Additional accommodation 7 minutes walk – Cliff House up to 50 students plus staff.
 MoB staff will meet you at the bottom of our drive and transport all the bags up to the accommodation.

-If the group size is more than 50 children then we will give three free places to the group.
+If the group size is more than 50 children then we will give three free places (children's places) to the group.